 If you are a member of academic staff or doctoral researcher, in order to submit entries, you should add details to your researcher profile in the Virtual Research Environment (VRE) whenever you have an item accepted for publication.
 Please also include any older research outputs that are not listed in WestminsterResearch.

-Where possible we make available the full text of journal articles, conference papers and other appropriate outputs.
-The online version may differ in format from the final published version.
+Where possible we make files available, including the full text of journal articles, conference papers and other text-based outputs, and media files relating to practice based, or other non-traditional outputs .
+The repository version may differ in format from the final published version.

 Where we are unable to provide access to the full text, many journal articles and some other research outputs have a link to the publisher’s website.
 Here you will be able to view the full text if you or your institution has a subscription, or you may be given the option to buy it if you don’t.